mschwehl/jenkins-k8sagent-lib-lb/README.md

 - **Load Balancing**: Distribute jobs across multiple clouds.
 - **Cloud Preferences by Project**: Allow projects to prefer specific clouds (e.g., for caching or performance reasons).
 - **Cloud Management**: Enable turning off a cloud for maintenance without reconfiguring builds.
 Jobs will automatically move to available clouds.
+- **Zero Dependencies**: Jenkins Groovy is outdated and there is no yaml-parser besides SnakeYAML.
+Dont be dependend to a external library
 ## Usage in Jenkins Pipelines

 Once the library is set up, you can use the `k8sagent` in your Jenkins pipeline like this: